 peer (noun) is one of those words beloved of sociologists and eagerly co-opted by journalists who want to make their prose seem more authoritative.
-A peer is not a contemporary, colleague or counterpart but an equal.

-per caput is the Latin for per head.
-Per capita is the Latin for by heads; it is a term used by lawyers when distributing an inheritance among individuals, rather than among families (per stirpes).
-Unless the context demands this technical expression, never use either per capita or per caput but per head or per person.
+A peer is not a contemporary, colleague or counterpart but an equal. per capita is the Latin for by heads; it is a term used by lawyers when distributing an inheritance among individuals, rather than among families (per stirpes).
+Unless the context demands this technical expression, never use either per capita or per capit but per head or per person.
 See also figures.